- Posted by Snapclarity

 Loneliness is certainly not gendered, however, men, in particular, tend to struggle with maintaining friendships and building new ones as their life progresses.

-The truth about adulthood loneliness
+The truth about adulthood loneliness and its impact on mental health

 A study found that 46% of Americans report feeling lonely sometimes or always.